 - Frost cooled cupcakes.
 I used the Ateco #849 closed star tip.

 - Make Ahead Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Cupcakes, without filling, can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator then continue with step 5.

-- Cake Flour: If you cannot get your hands on cake flour, you can make a DIY version from all-purpose flour and cornstarch.
-Measure 1 cup of all-purpose flour.
-Remove 2 Tablespoons.
-Mix in 2 Tablespoons of cornstarch.
-This equals 1 cup of cake flour.
+- Cake Flour: If you can’t get your hands on cake flour, make this homemade cake flour substitute.
 I suggest doing this twice, mixing it all up in 1 bowl then removing 1/4 cup since you need 1 and 3/4 cups of cake flour in this recipe.

 - Whole milk and full fat sour cream are strongly recommended for the best taste and texture.
 A full fat plain yogurt would work instead, though the cupcakes may not be as light.
 Same goes with a lower fat milk.

 - Instead of sprinkles inside, try mini M&Ms, crushed nuts, mini chocolate chips, and/or other small candies.